 Discounts apply over longer stays and off peak.
 Pricing shown is for the 3 bedroom house which sleeps 6 guests.
 For 6-8 guests over 3 nights pricing may be around $110 per person per night.
 Peak periods are priced higher. $650 is the house rate and the chalet is $200 per night for a 2-3 night stay.

-Never pay to a private bank account overseas use legitimate travel site payment systems and buy travel insurance.
+Never pay to a private bank account overseas only use legitimate travel site payment systems and buy travel insurance.

 Award Winning House and Chalet Sleep 8.